thecodedmind/aosr-modules/README.md

 All modules are currently work-in-progress and will change as time goes on.

+## wolfram
+Sends a query off to the Wolfram|Alpha API and cleanly reports the result.<br>
+Requirements: Requests, and your own Wolfram|Alpha AppId (its free, dont worry)

 ## bin_launcher
 A simple way to manage and search your path binaries.<br>
 Requirements: Linux OS